-Empathic listening, sometimes called active listening or reflective listening, goes far beyond simply paying attention.
+Empathic listening goes far beyond simply paying attention.
 It’s about making someone feel validated and seen.

 When done correctly, listening with empathy can deepen your connections and give others a sense of belonging when they talk to you.
 Even better?
 It’s an easy thing to learn and put into practice.